turingschool-examples/challenges/rails-mini-project.markdown

 #### Categories

-* Gifs belong to a category
+* Gifs belong to a category (category is the original word that was searched for by the admin).
 * categories can be created and destroyed by a logged-in admin user (regular logged in users cannot create or destroy categories)
 * when a user types a new idea into the form, there is a [selection dropdown](http://guides.rubyonrails.org/form_helpers.html#option-tags-from-a-collection-of-arbitrary-objects) for choosing the correct category